amcneil36/amcneil36.github.io/blogs/technical-debt-recommendations.md

 In most scenarios, the answer is no. Sometimes the answer will be yes.

 Suppose that your company is working on a feature and a competitor of yours is working on a similar feature.
 Your stakeholders consider it critical that your feature makes it to market before your competitor's feature.
-You could find yourself in a situation where the increase in profit by delivering early more than offsets the additional cost that is incurred from introducing tech debt.
+You could find yourself in a situation where the increase in revenue generated from taking shortcuts to deliver early more than offsets the additional cost that is incurred from introducing tech debt.

+Another scenario where introducing tech debt might make sense is when you are behind schedule on a project with a strict deadline set by the government where missing the deadline results in your clients getting fined a large sum.
+Taking a shortcut that introduces technical debt is not supposed to be the default response to being behind schedule.
+That is where reducing scope comes into play.

 ## Sources
 1. Sterling, Christ and Barton, Brent.
 Managing Software Debt.
 Addison-Wesley, 2011.